bbroder-algo/go-algorand/crypto/statetrie/README.md

 mt.Commit()
 ```

-The trie provides a SHA-512/256 checksum at the root.
-The trie is a
-16(nibble)-ary trie.
-Keys are maintained as `nibbles` slices with pack and
-unpack methods that compress them into 8-byte data slices with a half/full
-ending bit.

 ***Trie nodes:***

 There are six possible trie nodes.
 Any of the node types can be the root of a